 The South Centre has three principal organs:

 - The Council of Representatives made up of the representatives of the Member Countries.

 - The Board made up of a Chairperson and nine members acting in their personal capacity.
 The Board is appointed by the Council of Representatives and reflects a broad geographical balance among the countries of the South.

 - The Secretariat, headed by an Executive Director.
 The Secretariat is in charge of implementing the objectives of the South Centre.

 South Centre Brochure

-The South Centre brochure provides a brief overview of the organization i.e. functions, organizational structure, mission and vision, programme and work areas and the nature of our research outputs.
+The South Centre brochure provides a brief overview of the organization i.e. mission and vision, history, workstreams and our approach.